-How to Ace ‘Guesstimate’ Interview Questions (Common in Consulting Case Interviews!) was originally published on Vault.
+How to Ace ‘Guesstimate’ Interview Questions (Common in Consulting Case Interviews!) was originally published on Firsthand.

 Guesstimates such as How many ping-pong balls fit in a 747? are among the most unnerving interview questions you can receive.
 They can seem so off the wall that they can shake up even the most calm, collected candidate.
 In fact, that’s exactly the reaction interviewers are expecting.
 The main objective of these questions is to evaluate your poise and professionalism when facing an outlandish situation.
 How you react to guesstimates can speak volumes about your ability to be professional when faced with difficult business situations.